checkly/theheadless.dev/blog/posts/basics-performance.md

 1. _Real user monitoring_ to understand what performance actual end-users of your service are experiencing.
 2. _Synthetic monitoring_ to proactively gather intel on service performance, as well as to find issues before users stumble into them.
-3. _Performance testing_ to avoid releasing performance regression to production.
+3. _Performance testing_ to avoid releasing performance regression to production in the first place.
 4. _Regular audits_ to get an overview of your page's performance and suggestions on how to improve it, e.g. with tools such as [Google Lighthouse](https://developers.google.com/web/tools/lighthouse).

 ## Performance with headless tools

 As much as we should be striving to build performant applications, we should commit to monitoring and testing performance to enable continuous feedback and rapid intervention in case of degradation.
-Puppeteer and Playwright give us a great toolkit to address both synthetic monitoring and performance testing.
+Puppeteer and Playwright give us a great toolkit to power both synthetic monitoring and performance testing.

 1. Access to the Web Performance APIs, especially [PerformanceNavigationTiming](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) and [PerformanceResourceTiming](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming).
 2. Whenever testing against Chromium, access to the Chrome DevTools Protocol for traffic inspection, network emulation and more.